thusoy/acme-tiny-dns01/README.md

 ## Intro

 This script is an adaptation of [https://github.com/diafygi/acme-tiny](acme-tiny) for the dns-01 challenge protocol.
+It is useful when your server can not or should not expose a public HTTP port.

 Similarly, this is a tiny, auditable script that you can use to issue and renew [Let's Encrypt](https://letsencrypt.org/) certificates.